Documents Required for Your Child’s Aadhaar Application

 FAQs

-The key difference in Aadhaar enrolment for children lies in biometric data collection.
-For children under five (Bal Aadhaar), no biometrics (fingerprints or iris scans) are collected; their Aadhaar is linked to a parent's Aadhaar.
-However, for children aged five to fifteen, full biometrics, including ten fingerprints, iris scans, and a photograph, are mandatorily collected at an enrolment centre.
-For instance, a child in Bangalore turning five needs to visit a centre for a biometric update, whereas a two-year-old would not.
-Remember, the Aadhaar for a child under five requires updates at age five and again at fifteen to remain valid.
+The main difference lies in biometric data collection.
+For children under five, no biometrics (fingerprints or iris scans) are collected as they are still developing.
+Their Aadhaar, often blue and called Bal Aadhaar, is linked to a parent's Aadhaar, requiring the parent's biometrics for verification.
+However, for children aged five to fifteen, full biometrics, including all ten fingerprints, iris scans, and a photograph, are mandatorily collected at an enrolment centre.
+A parent or legal guardian must still accompany the child for this process.
+For instance, a child in Pune at age four won't give biometrics, but at age six, they will.

-If you are a single parent, your Aadhaar card and the child's birth certificate (listing you as the parent) are generally sufficient for the application.
-No additional documents from an absent parent are typically required.
-For legal guardians, you will need your own Aadhaar card along with official documentation proving your legal guardianship, such as a court order, in addition to the child's birth certificate.
-For example, a legal guardian in Pune must present the original court order.
-Ensure all guardianship documents are original and valid to avoid delays.
+If you are a single parent, your Aadhaar card and the child's birth certificate, which lists you as the parent, are generally sufficient.
+Typically, no additional documents from an absent parent are required.
+For legal guardians, you will need your own Aadhaar card along with official documentation proving your legal guardianship, such as a court order.
+The child's birth certificate is also usually required.
+For instance, a legal guardian in Mumbai must present the original court order to establish their authority.
+It is a proactive tip to ensure you have these original legal documents ready to avoid any delays.

 something